 At the core of many parliamentary monitoring sites is a structured database of politicians that links elected representatives to the places they represent, the parties of which they are a member, and the roles they perform.

-The debates you publish, for example, will have the politicians’ names and photographs beside their contributions.
-You can display all of the members of a particular house of parliament, all of the elected representatives of particular areas, members of a specific party or even all of the politicians who attended a specific college.
+The debates they publish from parliament, for example, have the politicians’ names and photographs beside their contributions.
+Users can use filters to display all of the members of a particular house of parliament, all of the elected representatives of particular areas, members of a specific party or even all of the politicians who attended a specific college.